Karlovy Vary: Transport

 Local buses (Dopravní podnik Karlovy Vary) and cable cars take passengers to most areas of the city.
 The Imperial funicular is the oldest tunnel funicular in Europe and the steepest in the Czech Republic, the Diana funicular was at the time of commissioning the longest funicular in Austria-Hungary.

 The city is accessible via the D6 motorway and inter-city public transport options include inter-city buses, České dráhy, and Deutsche Bahn via the Karlovy Vary–Johanngeorgenstadt railway.
 Karlovy Vary Airport is an international airport located 4.5 km southeast from the city centre, at the village of Olšová Vrata.

 Culture

 In the 19th century, Karlovy Vary became a popular tourist destination, especially known for international celebrities who visited for spa treatment.
 The city is also known for the Karlovy Vary International Film Festival, which is one of the oldest in the world and one of Europe's major film events.

 The city has been used as the location for a number of film-shoots, including the 2006 films Last Holiday and Casino Royale, both of which used the city's Grandhotel Pupp in different guises.
-Moreover, the Palace Bristol Hotel in Karlovy Vary had been used as a model for The Grand Budapest Hotel.
+Moreover, the Palace Bristol Hotel in Karlovy Vary was used as a model for The Grand Budapest Hotel.